Connect

 Kabul Green Homes Project draws on the experience and best practices acquired during the implementation of AFG-TAJ project implemented in Afghanistan and Tajikistan funded by AFD.
 It applies solar passive and energy solutions in 15 districts of Kabul City where the housing, heating and pollution problems are most acute.

-Green architecture in Afghanistan is paving the way for sustainable design practices that can make a significant impact on the environment.
+Green architecture in Afghanistan is paving the way for sustainable design practices that can have a significant impact on the environment.
 By implementing energy-efficient buildings and environmentally-friendly materials, architects and builders can create buildings that are functional, aesthetically pleasing, and sustainable, promoting a brighter future for Afghanistan.

 As interest in sustainable building grows, the use of renewable materials is becoming increasingly popular in Afghanistan.
 Renewable materials are materials that can be replenished naturally and are not depleted with use.
-They are a great alternative to non-renewable materials that are often harmful to the environment.
+They are a great alternative to non-renewable materials, that are often harmful to the environment.

 It is important to note that using renewable materials and incorporating environmentally friendly construction practices can also have economic benefits.
 Renewable materials can be cost-effective and may even be more affordable than non-renewable options in some cases.
 The use of sustainable practices can also create job opportunities in the green building industry.